GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 <!-- TODO: add close-up of node plugs ![A node's plug.](images/nodePlug.png) -->

-For your two nodes to occupy the same scene (and later render together), you will need to combine them into a single scene at some point later in the graph.
+For your two nodes to occupy the same scene (and later render together), you will need to combine them into a single scene.
 You can connect both of their output plugs to a Group node, and you can also rearrange the nodes to better visually represent the data flow in the graph.

 ## Connecting Plugs ##